Electrical Apprentice

 What You'll Learn

-- Direct Current Circuits in Construction
+- Direct Current Circuits

-- Electrical Safety in Construction
+- Electrical Distribution in Construction

-- Motor Control Wiring in Construction
+- Electrical Motor Control

 - National Electrical Code